earllee/postquarter/README.md

 PostQuarter aims to solve the problem of near-blind decision making in competitive sports when it comes to athletic performance.

-- LoopBack at the top-level.
+- Rails subdirectory contains Rails app for API
 - Ember sub-directory contains Ember CLI app.